siddharthyashaswee/DVA-LAB/README.md

 # DVA-LAB
-Github repo for the data visualization and analytics at Fraunhofer Labs
+Github repo for the data visualization and analytics at Fraunhofer Labs.

+\Agro_PV_Data
+Directory for Agro PV data analyzation and visualization.